Welcome Back (John Sebastian song)

 "Welcome Back" is a popular record that was the theme song of the 1970s American television sitcom Welcome Back, Kotter.
-Written and recorded by former Lovin' Spoonful frontman John Sebastian, it reached No. 1 on the Billboard Hot 100 chart for one week in May 1976 after only five weeks on the chart, and also topped the adult contemporary chart (the show itself had become an instant ratings success upon its premiere the previous fall).
+Written and recorded by former Lovin' Spoonful frontman John Sebastian, it reached No. 1 on the Billboard Hot 100 chart for one week in May 1976, after only five weeks on the chart, and also topped the adult contemporary chart (the show itself had become an instant ratings success upon its premiere the previous autumn).
 It also reached No. 93 on the country chart.

 History

-TV producer Alan Sachs wanted a Lovin' Spoonful-like theme song for a new ABC sitcom entitled Kotter.
+TV producer Alan Sacks wanted a Lovin' Spoonful-like theme song for a new ABC sitcom entitled Kotter.
+He mentioned this to his agent, who happened to also represent John Sebastian.
+Sebastian was unable to rhyme anything with "Kotter" except "otter," so he chose a different approach.
+The producers liked the song, and changed the title of the show to reference the song title.